ebatuhankaynak/2B.E-bola/README.md

 - [ ] Chests and keys

 ## About Deployment
-- [ ] Use Maven or ANT to packagng and deployment
+- [ ] Use Maven or ANT to packaging and deployment
     - [ ] Package soruce code
     - [ ] Seperate class files and java files
     - [ ] Create a jar